-COHERUS BIOSCIENCES, INC. Annual Meeting of Stockholders May 24, 2016 3:00 p.m.
-PDT This proxy is solicited by the Board of Directors proxies, each as designated that the stock er(s) hereby appoint(s) Dennis M. Lanfear and Jean-Frédéric Viret, Ph.D., or either of them, as with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to w on the reverse side of this ballot, all of the shares of common stock of Coherus BioSciences, In older(s) is/are entitled to vote at the Annual Meeting of stockholder(s) to be held at 3:00 p.m.
-P 16, at Latham & Watkins LLP, 140 Scott Drive, Menlo Park, CA 94025, and any adjournment or thereof. postponemen hen properly executed, will be voted in the manner directed herein.
-If no such direction is oxy will be voted in accordance with the Board of Directors' recommendations. made, this pr oxy will be voted in accordance with the Board of Directors' recommendations. made, this pr made, this pr oxy will be voted in accordance with the Board of Directors' recommendations. made, this pr oxy will be voted in accordance with the Board of Directors' recommendations.
-Address o oxy will be voted in accordance with the Board of Directors' recommendations. hange/comments: Address o oxy will be voted in accordance with the Board of Directors' recommendations.
+COHERUS BIOSCIENCES, INC. Annual Meeting of Stockholders May 17, 2017 2:00 p.m.
+PDT This proxy is solicited by the Board of Directors

+The stockholder(s) hereby appoint(s) Dennis M. Lanfear and Jean-Frédéric Viret, Ph.D., or either of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Coherus BioSciences, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of stockholder(s) to be held at 2:00 p.m.
+PDT on May 17, 2017, at Latham & Watkins LLP, 140 Scott Drive, Menlo Park, CA 94025, and any adjournment or postponement thereof.

+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.